rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_from_CNDA.md

   <div style="clear:both"></div>

 - Sign in using your CNDA username and password.
+- When we migrate to CNDA2, you will have to make and use a Alias Token and Secret to log in.
 - After login ,click **Monitor Transfers** to return to the Download area.

   ![return to monitor transfers](images/DwnldMulimg14.jpg)